 “What’s ‘normal with dementia?”
 I asked my subscribers to tell me what they wanted to know, and that was the number one answer.

-In addition to wondering what to expect as the disease progresses, readers wanted a clear idea of what’s normal with dementia.
+In addition to wondering what to expect as the disease progresses, readers wanted a clear idea of what’s normal.
 You wanted to eliminate the guesswork.

 “Normal” is a tricky topic, because the deal with dementia is once you’ve met one person living with dementia, you’ve met one person living with dementia.
 As with peas in a pod, each is still unique.